MicrosoftDocs/architecture-center/docs/serverless/overview.md

 - [Azure App Service](/azure/app-service/)

+## Explore the recommendations

 To explore serverless technologies in Azure, start with a serverless reference solution developed and tested by Microsoft.
-The code for this solution is available to download from [GitHub](https://github.com/mspnp/serverless-reference-implementation).
-The article [Show me the code: Serverless application with Azure Functions](index.md) walks you through this code, and explains the reasons behind the various choices.
 This two-part solution describes a hypothetical drone delivery system.
 Drones send in-flight status to the cloud, which stores these messages for later use.
 A web application allows users to retrieve these messages to get the latest status of these devices.

+- The code for this solution is available to download from [GitHub](https://github.com/mspnp/serverless-reference-implementation).
+- The article [Show me the code: Serverless application with Azure Functions](index.md) walks you through this code, and explains why various choices were made.

 Once you get a feel for how this reference solution works, proceed to learning the best practices and recommendations for developing similar serverless solutions: